SoftwareAG/c8y-docs/content/datahub/configuring-offloaded-bundle/basic-functionality.md

 In the **Job description** field you can add a description for this offloading pipeline.

 In the **Additional result columns** field, you can provide a comma-separated list of additional columns or expressions you want to include.
 For each collection, the associated default set of data fields is extracted, which is available for each instance of such a base collection.
 If you have added additional top-level fields while feeding data into Cumulocity and you want to access them in your analytical queries, then you can specify them in this input field.
-For example, if you feed in measurements with the additional fields myCustomField1 and myCustomField2, you just need to enter 'myCustomField1, myCustomField1' (without the single quotes) into the input field.
-It is also possible to apply SQL functions on those fields, e.g. BTRIM(myCustomField1, '~') to trim leading and trailing '~' from the text in field myCustomField1.
+For example, if you feed in measurements with the additional fields `myCustomField1` and `myCustomField2`, you just need to enter 'myCustomField1, myCustomField1' (without the single quotes) into the input field.
+It is also possible to apply SQL functions on those fields, e.g. `BTRIM(myCustomField1, '~')` to trim leading and trailing '~' from the text in field `myCustomField1`.

 In the **Additional filter predicate** field you can specify an additional filter for filtering the data before it is inserted into the data lake.
 Per default all entries in the collection are inserted, so you can use the predicate to filter out entries you do not want to persist in the data lake.
 For example, you can filter out outliers or invalid values.
-The filter predicate is specified in SQL syntax, e.g. status='ACTIVE' AND source > 300.
+The filter predicate is specified in SQL syntax, e.g. `status='ACTIVE' AND source > 300`.

 ### Validating and previewing an offloading configuration